Article I: Membership

 Section 6b.
 The Inverness Country Club Board of Directors may establish a Social Membership which would include all membership privileges except unlimited golf at an annual dues rate between $200 and $500.
 A Social member is a non-equity member and does not have any voting privileges at the Annual Meeting.
 [Amended December 9, 2013]

 Section 6c.
 The Inverness Country Club Board of Directors may establish a Junior Membership which would include all membership privileges at an annual dues rate of 50% of the full membership dues.
-In order to qualify as a Junior Member the Member must be between the ages of eighteen (18) to Thirty-Four (34) as of January 1st of the current season.
+In order to qualify as a Junior Member the Member must be between the ages of eighteen (18) and thirty-four (34) as of January 1st of the current season.
 The Board of Directors, at its sole discretion, may set the initiation fee for Junior Membership anywhere between zero (0) and the Full Membership initiation fee.
 A Junior Membership applies to only one person and does not extend any membership privileges to any other family members or significant others.
-Junior Members shall be exempt from any special assessments.
+Junior Members shall pay fifty percent (50%) of any special assessments.
 Junior Members will be required to pay the normal member cost for any additional optional items they choose to elect such as GAM membership and practice range membership.
+Upon reaching the age of thirty-five (35) a Junior Member must convert to a Full Member if he/she desires to remain a member for the following season.
+This conversion will not require the payment of any initiation fee.
 A Junior Member is a non-equity member and does not have any voting privileges at the Annual Meeting.
-Upon reaching the age of thirty-five (35) a Junior Member must convert to a Full Member if he/she desires to remain a member for the following season.
-When converting to Full Membership there will not be any additional initiation fee due.
 All Junior Memberships shall be counted towards the total Membership limit as defined by the By-Laws.

 Section 7.
 Members and qualified members of their immediate families shall be entitled to all privileges of the club, except for “Glencoe Park”, the “Athletic Bowl” and the community property of Parklawn Beach Subdivision, which shall be for the exclusive use and enjoyment of Property owners as defined in Article I, Section 3 of these by-laws.
 Qualified members of the immediate family include spouse and children 21 and under.